jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

   "python-language-server": {            # the name of the implementation
-      "version":  SPEC_VERSION,          # the version of the spec schema (an integer) "argv": ["python", "-m", "pyls"],  # a list of command line arguments "languages": ["python"]            # a list of languages it supports }
+      "version":  SPEC_VERSION,          # the version of the spec schema (an integer) "argv": ["python", "-m", "pyls"],  # a list of command line arguments "languages": ["python"],           # a list of languages it supports "mime_types": ["text/python", "text/x-ipython"] }
 }
 ```